kubernetes/kubernetes/docs/devel/api_changes.md

 v1 must be backward-compatible for an extended length of time.

+#### Experimental API FAQ

+1. What version do I specify in the json of new experimental resource: If you resource is under expapi/v1, you should just specify v1.
+2. My apiserver doesn't have a /experimental endpoint: Start the apiserver with `--runtime-config=experimental/v1=true` to expose v1 experimental resources on the `/experimental/v1` endpoint.
+3. What kubectl commands do I use to access experimental objects: kubectl provides a consistent UI across experimental and non-experimental resources.
+As long as you've implemented a [resource_printer](../../pkg/kubectl/resource_printer.go#L386) for your api object, kubectl will work as it always does.

 ## Changing versioned APIs

 For most changes, you will probably find it easiest to change the versioned